MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/authoring-gestures-HL2.md

 ### Select a button

-- Push the button with your index finger.
+Push the button with your index finger.

 ### Select a hologram

-- Touch the hologram with your index finger.
+Touch the hologram with your index finger.
 The controls appear.

     ![Touch dwell animation.](media/touch-dwell-animation.gif "Touch dwell animation")

 ### Move a hologram

-- Grab the large white sphere in the center of the controls with your hands, and move it where you want.
+Grab the large white sphere in the center of the controls with your hands, move it where you want, and then release.
 The sphere lights up based on where your index finger is in relation to it.

     ![Move a hologram by using touch.](media/touch-move.gif "Move a hologram by using touch")

 ### Rotate a hologram

-- Pinch one of the blue spheres (rotation controls), and rotate it the way that you want.
+Select a hologram.
+Pinch one of the blue spheres (rotation controls).
 Arrows appear around the rotation controls to show which direction they can be rotated.
+Rotate the hologram the way that you want, and then release.

     **Left/right rotation**